 Disposal of foreign operations

 In the case of a partial disposal that does not result in the group losing control over a subsidiary that includes a foreign operation, the proportionate share of accumulated exchange differences is reattributed to non-controlling interests and is not recognised in profit or loss.
-For all other partial disposals, the proportionate share of the accumulated exchange differences is reclassified to profit or loss.
+For all other partial disposals, the accumulated exchange differences are reclassified to profit or loss.

 For more details on judgements applied in the selection of exchange rates in countries operating in dual exchange rate economies please refer to note 1.5.3.

 The financial statements (including comparative amounts) of the group entities whose functional currencies are the currencies of hyperinflationary economies are adjusted in terms of the measuring unit current at the end of the reporting period.

 As the presentation currency of the group or the company is that of a non-hyperinflationary economy, comparative amounts are not adjusted for changes in the price level in the current year.
 Differences between these comparative amounts and current year hyperinflation adjusted equity balances are recognised in other comprehensive income.

 The carrying amounts of non-monetary assets and liabilities are adjusted to reflect the change in the general price index from the date of acquisition to the end of the reporting period.
 On initial application of hyperinflation prior period gains and losses are recognised directly in equity.
 An impairment loss is recognised in profit or loss if the restated amount of a non-monetary item exceeds its estimated recoverable amount.

 Gains or losses on the net monetary position are recognised in profit or loss.